History of the Labour Party (UK): Foreign policy

+The Labour Party was badly divided in the 1930s.
+The pacifist faction opposing all warfare and British rearmament fought a faction that was willing to support a war provided it was done so under the auspices of the League of Nations to resist aggression.

-Public disagreements between the pacifist Lansbury and most Party members over foreign policy were focused on Lansbury's opposition to applying sanctions against Italy for its aggression against Ethiopia (called Abyssinia at the time).
+Public disagreements between the pacifists led by Lansbury and most Party members were focused on Lansbury's opposition to applying sanctions against Italy for its aggression against Ethiopia (called Abyssinia at the time).
 See Abyssinia Crisis Lansbury had to resign.
 He was succeeded by his deputy, Clement Attlee, who achieved a revival in Labour's fortunes in the 1935 General Election, securing 154 seats and winning a similar number of votes to those attained in 1929 and actually, at 38% of the popular vote, the highest percentage that Labour had ever achieved.
 Mild, unassuming and modest Attlee was initially regarded as a weak caretaker leader.
 However his pragmatism, command of information, and brokering abilities made him highly effective in backstage negotiations and manoeuvres.
 Attlee became the longest serving party leader, and one of its most successful.

-The far left rallied to the support of the Republican forces during the Spanish Civil War and against the threat from Nazi Germany and Fascist Italy in 1936 to 38.
-Spain discredited the once-dominant pacifist element.
-The Party came out in favour of rearmament.
+In 1936 the far left rallied to the support of the Soviet-supported Republican forces during the Spanish Civil War and against the threat from Nazi Germany and Fascist Italy in 1936 to 1938.
+The Spanish crisis discredited the once-dominant pacifist element.
+The Party now came out in favour of rearmament.
 This shift largely came about due to the efforts of Ernest Bevin and Hugh Dalton who by 1937 also persuaded the party to oppose Neville Chamberlain's policy of appeasement.

-Labour achieved a number of by-election upsets in the later part of the 1930s despite the depression ending and unemployment falling.
-Nevertheless, they remained a small weak party in Parliament.
+The Sudetenland crisis of 1938 caused much internal tension in the Labour Party between its anti-war vs anti-fascist wings with some Labour MPs stating that it would amoral for Britain to go to war against Germany under the grounds that all wars were evil while other Labour MPs argued that Britain had a moral duty to defend Czechoslovakia should Germany invade.
+An internal memo in April 1938 for all Labour MPs and peers argued against support for Czechoslovakia under the grounds that it would cause a world war.
+However, as the Sudetenland crisis went along, Labour MPs increasingly framed the crisis of a struggle between a small, weak and democratic state, namely Czechoslovakia, that was being bullied by a large, strong and totalitarian state, namely Germany.